 Promotes SafetyWhen anxious or uncomfortable patients are relaxed, it's easier for dentists to safely perform their work.

-Meet with an Experienced Dentist Who Offers an Anxiety-free Experience
+Meet with an Experienced Dentist For an Anxiety-free Experience

 To learn more about intravenous sedation and other options for stress-free dental care, schedule a consultation online.
 You can also reach us by phone at: (860) 659-8660

 I have a dentist phobia.
 I almost cancelled my free consultation.
 I'm extremely glad I didn't.
 He made me feel very safe and almost completely comfortable.
-I'm still dealing with my phobia, but he has made it somewhat easier to try to deal with it.View On Google
+I'm still dealing with my phobia but he has made it somewhat easier to try to deal with it.View More Google Reviews

 The IV Sedation Process